 As treatment progresses, our patients have opportunities to test recovery in real-world situations, including meal and activity outings as well as day and weekend passes.
 Together with their treatment teams, these exercises help to identify recovery challenges and determine readiness for entry into a lower level of care with more autonomy.

-Beginning treatment for anorexia
+Get help for anorexia

 If you or someone you know is struggling with anorexia, the next step is to begin treatment.
 Please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician.